Walter E. Williams: Early life and education

-Academic career
+Career

 During his doctoral studies, Williams was an instructor in economics at Los Angeles City College from 1967 to 1969, and at Cal State Los Angeles from 1967 to 1971.

 After returning to his native Philadelphia, Williams taught economics at Temple University from 1973 to 1980.
 For the 1975–76 academic year, Williams was a visiting scholar at the Hoover Institution at Stanford University.

 In 1980, Williams joined the economics faculty at George Mason University in Fairfax, Virginia.
 That same year, Williams began writing a syndicated column, "A Minority View", for Heritage Features Syndicate, which merged with Creators Syndicate in 1991.
-From 1995 to 2001, Williams chaired the economics department at George Mason.
+From 1995 to 2001, Williams chaired the economics department at George Mason University.
 Courses taught by Williams at George Mason include "Intermediate Microeconomics" for undergraduate students and "Microeconomic Theory I" for graduate students.
 Williams continued to teach at George Mason until his death in 2020.

-In his nearly fifty-year career, Williams wrote hundreds of research articles, book reviews, and commentaries for scholarly journals including American Economic Review, Policy Review, and Journal of Labor Research as well as popular journals including The American Spectator, Newsweek, Reason, and The Wall Street Journal.
+In his nearly 50-year career, Williams wrote hundreds of research articles, book reviews, and commentaries for scholarly journals including American Economic Review, Policy Review, and Journal of Labor Research and popular journals including The American Spectator, Newsweek, Reason, and The Wall Street Journal.

 Williams was awarded an honorary degree at Universidad Francisco Marroquín.
 He served on advisory boards including the Review Board of Economics Studies for the National Science Foundation, Reason Foundation, the National Tax Limitation Committee, and the Hoover Institute.

-Williams wrote ten books, beginning in 1982 with The State Against Blacks and America: A Minority Viewpoint.
+Beginning in 1982, Williams set about writing ten books, beginning with The State Against Blacks and America: A Minority Viewpoint.
 He wrote and hosted documentaries for PBS in 1985.
 The "Good Intentions" documentary was based on his book The State Against Blacks.